Fire safety

 Rolf E. Stenersens allé 13, 15, 17, 19, 21, 23, 25, 27, 38B, 40, 42, 44, 46, 48

-Important information for residents in buildings with battery-operated fire alarms
+Important information for residents in buildings with battery-operated smoke detector

-If your residence has a battery-operated fire alarm in your accommodation (see list of buildings), you are responsible for regularly testing that the fire alarm in your accommodation is functioning correctly.
-You can test the fire alarm by holding down the test button for a few seconds.
+If your unit has a battery-operated smoke alarm (see overview), the caretaker will test it once a year.
+You can also test the smoke alarm yourself by pressing and holding the test button for a few seconds.

 Evacuation

 Leave the building as quickly as possible.
 Close doors and windows before evacuating the building to prevent the fire from spreading.
-Find somewhere nearby to stay so that the fire department can access the building, and wait for further instructions.
+Go to the assembly point that is marked on all evacuation plans.

 If you need help to evacuate from your residence when the fire alarm goes off, call the Fire and Rescue Service, phone 110 and ask for assisted escape.
 Please state your name and residence number.
 Wait for the extinguish crew.
 You will be brought out in the case of an actual incident.
 They will bring a mask, which you can breathe in if necessary, when they bring you out.